-The village of Uchiko in western Shikoku’s Ehime Prefecture is noteworthy for its well-preserved historical centre featuring countless traditional wooden buildings dating mainly to the late Edo and early Meiji Eras (approx. early 18th to late 19th century).
+The cute village of Uchiko in western Shikoku’s Ehime Prefecture is worth visiting for its well-preserved historical centre, which is filled with traditional wooden buildings dating mainly to the late Edo and early Meiji Eras (approx. early 18th to late 19th century).

 Uchiko-za Kabuki Theatre

 Surprisingly large for such a small village, the historical Kabuki Theatre is an effective reminder of the former wealth of the village.
-No matter if you have had a chance to visit the older Kanamaru-za Kabuki Theatre in Kotohira yet, it’s impressive and well worth checking out.
+Together with the slightly older Kanamaru-za Theatre in Kotohira, it’s certainly the most impressive Kabuki Theatre we came across in Japan.

 Built in 1916, Uchiko’s theatre was used for Kabuki performances, Bunraku (Puppet Shows), lectures and film screenings and still hosts performances today.
-Apart from viewing the audience area and revolving stage, you can take a peek behind the scenes and visit the actor’s dressing rooms and the area underneath the stage.
+Apart from viewing the pretty audience area and revolving stage, the best part is the possibility to take a peek behind the scenes and visit the actor’s dressing rooms and the ‘secret’ area underneath the stage.

 The entrance fee is 400¥.
-It’s on the way from the station to the historical centre.
-Take the third street left (to the north) after exiting the station and then turn left into the first street after crossing the little canal.
+The theatre lies on the way from the station to the historical centre.
+Take the third street left (to the north) after exiting the station, and then turn left into the first street after crossing the little canal.

 Uchiko Yôkaichi District

-Other interesting buildings further north aren’t open to the public but can be marvelled at from the outside.
+Other interesting buildings further north aren’t open to the public, but are just as impressive from the outside.
 These include the Omura Residence and the Honhaga Residence with its beautiful garden.

-The Japanese Wax Museum is situated in the Kamihaga Residence, another former merchant’s house and details the history of the village as well as the process involved in producing the wax.
-It was closed when we were there but it seems well worth checking out.
+The Japanese Wax Museum is situated in the Kamihaga Residence, another former merchant’s house, and details the history of the village as well as the process involved in producing the wax.
+It was closed when we were there, but it seems worth checking out when open.

 There are also a number of small shrines hidden in between the buildings, including a picturesque one with a number of red toriis leading up to it.
-Most of the sights are rather low-key but the main reason to come here is the atmosphere which Uchiko can provide in spades.
+Most of the sights are rather low-key, but the main reason to come here is the atmosphere, which Uchiko exudes in spades.

 Practicalities